EkkoN7/CyberSpear/README.md

 Learning Diary: Journey Through the Digital World

 Welcome!
-I document my progress and experiences in the IT field, with a focus on cybersecurity and web development.

-About Me:
-I'm Denis Durban from Germany.
-I am currently seeking IT entry-level opportunities and am enthusiastic about exploring diverse IT fields.
-I hold a Google Cybersecurity Certificate and plan to pursue a Computer Science (CS) degree.
-My journey into technology began with a personal interest in programming and has evolved into a passion for various aspects of IT.

-Contact

-I am open to connecting and exploring opportunities for growth in the IT industry.
+My name is Denis Durban and I’m from Germany.
+My journey in IT began with a personal interest in programming, which quickly grew into a deep passion for technology.
+I explored various programming languages and ventured into different IT fields, but cybersecurity truly captivated me.
+In October 2024, I’ll have the opportunity to start my first IT job while also beginning my Cybersecurity studies at IU University.
+This blog serves as my personal diary, where I share my progress, challenges I encounter, various IT projects I work on in my free time, and interesting IT articles I come across.
+Everyone is welcome to join me on this journey.

 You can reach me at:
 Email: Cyberspear@outlook.de
 LinkedIn: linkedin.com/in/denisdurban

 Thank you for visiting!
 Visit my blog: cyberspear.de